centre-for-virus-research/CVR-Course-2026/docs/Nanopore.md

 ```
 **NB:** remeber you will need to close firefox down before you get your prompt back

 OK, so what tool should we use for creating a consensus sequence? [medaka](https://github.com/nanoporetech/medaka) is probably the top choice for this, and is designed by Oxford Nanopore Technolgies (ONT) themselves.
 A key requirement is to tell medaka what model to use, which reflects the version of flowcell and basecaller that was used during sequencing.
+Medaka takes the fastq reads and reference sequence as input, and uses minimap2 behind the scenes to do the alignement itself.

 ```
 medaka_consensus -i barcode10.fastq -d emcv_ref.fasta -o medaka_consensus -t 4 -m r941_min_hac_g507